ellexus/mistral_plugins/output/mistral_out_mysql/database/MySQL/readme.txt

 Mistral MySQL Plugin
 ====================

-This is the readme for using the Mistral mysql plugin.

 Intro
 -----
 This plugin receives violation data from Mistral and enters it into a MySQL database named